the-company-tcus/docs/blog/2022-02-03-create-remark-plugin.md

 ---
 slug: create-remark-plugin
-title: Create remark plugin for Docusaurus
+title: Create a remark plugin for Docusaurus
 authors:
   - duckymomo20012
 tags:
   - guide
 ---

-# Create remark plugin for Docusaurus
+# Create a remark plugin for Docusaurus

-Writing markdown is fun, and it's even better with [Docusaurus](https://docusaurus.io/) because it's easy to use and has a lot of features that make your markdown more beautiful.
+Writing markdowns is fun, and it's even better with [Docusaurus](https://docusaurus.io/) because it's easy to use and has a lot of features that make your markdown more beautiful.
 But as a power user, you can extend the markdown syntax to make it more powerful with remark plugins.